 Permanent spousal support can be modified if the recipient’s circumstances have significantly changed.
 For example, perhaps the recipient found a new job that pays more, received an inheritance, won the lottery, and so on.
 Some situations involve medical expenses, reduction of income, retirement, and any other circumstances that prove the recipient may qualify for more spousal support.
 Your Westlake Village spousal support attorney can take a look at your situation, including changes in circumstances, to determine if you can request an increase or reduce spousal support payments.
 Marital property may also be awarded as compensation in some cases.

 A recipient may receive temporary alimony during separation until the divorce is final.
-A written temporary agreement is needed it but it doesn’t need to be filed in court.
-Temporary alimony can be modified or adapted to the new circumstances.
+A written temporary agreement is needed but it doesn’t need to be filed in court.
+Temporary alimony can be modified or adapted to new circumstances.
 If the agreement was not taken to court, the couple can set up the payment plan themselves.
 However, if the agreement was filed in court, the judge needs to first approve the changes.

 Spousal support cases can be very complex.
 In order to better understand your options, you should discuss your case with an experienced family law attorney.
 Whether you are looking to receive or provide temporary or permanent financial support, your alimony payments can be calculated fairly.
 If you are already providing or receiving alimony but there has been a significant change in your circumstances or the circumstances of your former spouse, you may lower or increase the amount of support.
 Contact the Law Offices of Stephanie Mahdavi to schedule a consultation regarding your spousal support issues.